beemsoft/webxr-handtracking-playground/README.md

 In both cases, WebXR or non-WebXR, the same scene is displayed.

-### Demo video
+### Introduction video
-This is a quick demo for hand tracking in the browser.
+This is a quick introduction/demo for hand tracking in the browser.

 [![demo-video](img/video1.jpg)](https://youtu.be/7FFeu797fLk)